ayalaco/Web_scraping_with_Scrapy/amazon/Tutorial.md

 ```

 ## Pagination
 What happens if we want to scrape something that spans several pages?
-For example, calling back to the previouse example, when we have several pages of reviews.
+For example, calling back to the previous example, when we have several pages of reviews.
 The solution is actually similar to what we just did: we follow the link to the next page from our current one, until there is no link to scrape because we reached the last page.
 ```python
 next_page_link = response.xpath("xpath_expression").get()